nmathewson/walking-onions-wip/specs/02-endives-and-snips.md

     ; ENDIVEs are also sent as CBOR.
     ENDIVE = [
-        ; Signature for the ENDIVE, using a simpler format than for the ; a SNIP.
-Since ENDIVEs are more like a consensus, we don't need ; to use threshold signatures or merkle paths here.
+        ; Signature for the ENDIVE, using a simpler format than for ; a SNIP.
+Since ENDIVEs are more like a consensus, we don't need ; to use threshold signatures or Merkle paths here.
         sig: ENDIVESignature,

         ; Contents, as a binary string.